bazelbuild/bazel/docs/FAQ.md

 What is Bazel?
 -------------

-Bazel is a build system, i.e. a system that will run compilers and tests to assemble your software, similar to Make, Ant, Gradle, Buck, Pants, and Maven.
+Bazel is a build tool, i.e. a tool that will run compilers and tests to assemble your software, similar to Make, Ant, Gradle, Buck, Pants, and Maven.